Mid-nite-star-Dev/Dockerize_pipeline_project/README.md

 ● Copying all your codes from the notebook (phase I) and paste them in the pipeline.py file

 ● The Dockerfile should contain the following instructions:

 ○ Download the base image python

 ○ The WORKDIR as /app

-○ Run the necessary installations based on your imports from your notebook ○ Apply a default command using CMD[“python”,”pipeline.py”] This will (Automate) the pipeline.py output
+○ Run the necessary installations based on your imports from your notebook

+○ Apply a default command using CMD[“python”,”pipeline.py”] This will (Automate) the pipeline.py output

-**Note:**
+# **Note**
 Build the image with {your_name}:pipeline, example: docker build -t collins:pipeline .

 Don’t forget to indicate your current path (.)

-Run the pipeline.
-In the phase II, When the Docker image is being run, it should output all the answers in the following format:
+When the Docker image is being run, it should output all the answers in the following format:

-# Answers

 My name is {Your name}, and here are my answers: